What is sleep hygiene?

 Workout on Time

 If you can, set aside some time to move your body early in the day, like taking a walk outside.
 Ideally, any intense physical activity should take place no later than three hours before bedtime.
-Evening workouts cause us to be overstimulated when it’s time to rest, so shoot for morning workouts instead.
-You’ll feel more energized all day, and your body will be ready to relax come evening.
+Evening workouts can cause us to be overstimulated when it’s time to rest, so shoot for morning workouts instead.
+You’ll feel more energized during the day, and your body will be ready to relax come evening.
 If you’re not used to getting exercise, find an activity that you enjoy and start slow.
 It could be anything from stretching to biking to dancing!
 Build your way up, and over time you will reap the benefits of a healthier lifestyle, including better sleep.

 Think Dark or Dim

 Once you’re finished with dinner and dishes, it’s a good idea to start dimming the lights in your home.
 This tells your brain that sleep is on the horizon, and you’ll naturally start powering down.
-Once you get into bed, make sure your room is as dark as possible.
-Cover windows and shut doors as necessary, and put the electronic devices away.
+If forced to sleep with light, make sure your bedroom is as dark as possible once you get into bed.
+Cover windows, shut doors, and use sleep masks as necessary.

 Avoid Lying Awake

-Maintaining excellent sleep hygiene is a key part of cultivating great overall health and wellness.
-Happy sleeping!
+Understanding and maintaining sleep hygiene is a key part of cultivating great overall health and wellness.